In this section

 If there's a credit default listed on your credit report, credit providers may choose not to provide you with credit or you may find the cost of credit is more expensive for you because of your credit history.
 For example, if you have a bad credit history, you may be charged a higher interest rate on the basis there is a higher risk the loan will not be repaid.

-There is a number of credit reporting agencies in Australia that collect your credit information.
-The major credit reporting agencies in Australia are:
+There are several credit reporting agencies in Australia that collect your credit information, with the major ones being:

 You may have credit reports with more than one of these credit agencies.